Find a Lender-Approved Local Conveyancer in Litherland

 Residential Landlord and Tenant Conveyancing solicitors in Litherland

-The firms listed below are a non-comprehensive list of solicitors in Litherland specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Terms and conditions of tenancy agreements
+The firms listed below are a non-comprehensive list of solicitors in Litherland practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Thos R Jones & Son, 4 Sefton Road, Litherland, Liverpool, Merseyside, L21 7PG